Freight traffic on inland waterways and in ports

 Source: CCNR calculation based on Insights Global

 Lower Rhine: Duisburg, Cologne.
 Upper Rhine: Karlsruhe, Basel.
-Main: Frankfurt/Main
+Main: Frankfurt/Main.

 • Statistics Netherlands (CBS) collects freight rate data from a panel of Dutch IWT companies.
 These data are studied twice a quarter and include fuel and low water surcharges.